 At last we’ve made it to the most infamous chapter in Moby-Dick.
 Just as we’ve started getting to know our ostensible protagonist and his retinue of old salts, Ishmael once again draws the story to a screeching halt to enumerate and categorize the different kinds of whales.

-It’s these bits of Melville’s novel that might compel a contemporary reader to label it “bloated” or “indisciplined.”
+These are the bits of Melville’s novel that might compel a contemporary reader to label it “bloated” or “indisciplined.”
 Which is probably right.
 But like I said at the beginning of these notes, I wasn’t at all interested in reading Moby-Dick when I was under the impression that it was primarily a seafaring adventure story — the sort of story it’s made into in the adaptations that prioritize Ahab over Ishmael.
 It wasn’t until I cracked it open to “Loomings” and met our maddeningly discursive narrator that the book called out to me.
 Adam Gopnik put it better than I possibly could in a New Yorker piece about an abridged version of the novel in 2007:

 “When you come to the end of the compact Moby-Dick you don’t think, What a betrayal; you think, nice job — what were the missing bits again?
 And when you go back to find them you remember why the book isn’t just a thrilling adventure with unforgettable characters but a great book.
 The subtraction does not turn good work into hackwork; it turns a hysterical, half-mad masterpiece into a sound, sane book.
 It still has its phallic reach and point, but lacks its flaccid, anxious self-consciousness: it is all Dick and no Moby.”